 Limekiln State Park Address: The Limekiln campground has no exact street address; simply, Highway 1, Big Sur, CA 93920 is used.
 However, you won't have a hard time finding the camp because it's clearly marked with signs.

 Map to Limekiln State Park: In the custom Google map to your right, you can see the campground at Limekiln State Park highlighted with a pinpoint.
 You may zoom in on the satellite view to see a good aerial photo of the camping area.
 Or, you may zoom out to see the roads you'll need to take to reach the park.

 Pfeiffer Big Sur camping fees and amenities: Campsites at the Pfeiffer Big Sur campground cost $35 per night.
+Premium riverfront spaces and in-route 1-night camping spots charge a bit more.
 Each site includes a picnic table, fire pit/grill, relatively level and comfortable tent space, and parking apron for car or RV.
 (Note: there are RV length limits; be sure to check the limit for the space you choose when making reservations.
 Motorhomes up to 32 feet in length are accepted at Pfeiffer Big Sur SP, but not all campsites can accommodate that size.
 It is common for the site limit to be only 30 ft...or even only 25 feet long.
 Rigs larger than the 35' limit will need to visit one of the private campgrounds in the area.)
 Campsites do not have RV hookups for electricity, water nor sewer.

 Pfeiffer Big Sur SP website: For other campground information, here is the Pfeiffer Big Sur SP website, where you can find out more information about the park.